open/close all folders

 - The Brother Cadfael series is about a medieval British monk who frequently ends up investigating crimes.

-- Death Comes As The End, by Agatha Christie, is set in Egypt circa 2000 BC.
+- Death Comes as the End, by Agatha Christie, is set in Egypt circa 2000 BC.
+Published in 1944, it's the Ur-Example as the first full-length novel in the genre.

 - Detectives in Togas is a Kid Detective series set in Ancient Rome.